romilly/compare-temperatures/README.md

 # Compare temperature readings from different sensors

-I've been recording temerature data from a TMP36 temperature sensor and a home-breaw weather station.
+I've been recording temperature data from a TMP36 temperature sensor and a home-breaw weather station.

 The weather station includes a light level sensor and a